Take Action for Student Learning (TASL)

 - attending at least two of three synchronous Zoom sessions; and

-- a draft of a learning activity and corresponding assessment
+- successfully completing a final draft of a learning activity

 While this course does not serve as a formal “certification” process, it does provide you with documentation of your participation in it.
 This certificate may be included in your teaching portfolio as evidence of your professional development as an instructor.

 - Identify a specific bottleneck to student learning in your course and develop steps to help students overcome it